lisetteworster/Election_Analysis/README.md

     - Diane DeGette who received "73.8%" of the vote and "272,892" number of votes.

  ## Challenge Overview
-by using the pseudocode we are able to calculate the results.
+using for loops and conditional statements to find the requested results.

  ## Challenge Summary
 point of pseudocode is to focus on the overall design of the program.